binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 ![](images/BobTheBuilder.jpg)
  <!---This is where the images live: https://raw.githubusercontent.com/wiki/binarymist/HolisticInfoSec-For-WebDevelopers/BinaryMist-Approach-To-Threat-Modelling-Assets/BobTheBuilder.jpg-->

-Keep your eye on the vulnerability advisories:
+Keep your eye on the vulnerability advisories as that is part of what an attacker or penetration tester will use to [formulate their exploits](#process-and-practises-penetration-testing-vulnerability-searching) for you:

+{#vulnerability-advisories}

 * [Exploit Database](https://github.com/offensive-security/exploit-database) from Offensive Security
   * [Web Front-end](https://www.exploit-db.com/)